Promote the safety and soundness of the firms we regulate

-Our work in relation to the SCO is covered in further detail in the following key communications.
+Our work in relation to the SCO and SCGO is covered in further detail in the following key communications.

 PRA Annual Competition Report

 The PRA Annual Competition Report is produced in response to a request included in HM Treasury’s 2015 Productivity Plan ‘Fixing the foundations: creating a more prosperous nation’ that the PRA should publish an annual report setting out how it is delivering against its secondary competition objective (SCO) and, in particular, ‘the steps it is taking to drive more competition and innovation in financial services markets and to help ensure that the right incentives exist for new banks to enter the market’.
-Read the Annual Competition Report 2020 on pages 47-57 of the PRA Annual Report 2020.
+Read the Annual Competition Report 2023 in the PRA Annual Report 2023.

-The Annual Competition Report, on pages 47-57, sets out our work over 2019/20 to support the delivery of our secondary competition objective.
+The Annual Competition Report sets out our work over 2022/23 to support the delivery of our secondary competition objective.